RapidUn: Influence-Driven Parameter Reweighting for Efficient Large Language Model Unlearning: Experiments

 \subsection{Main Results and Cross-Model Validation}

-\textbf{Main Results on Llama-3-8B.} Table~\ref{tab:unlearning_main} summarizes the performance of all methods on the Llama-3-8B-Instruct model over the Dolly-15k benchmark.
-Compared to classical unlearning methods, RapidUn achieves a superior balance between forgetting and retention.
-On the clean test set, RapidUn maintains low perplexity ($44.6$), nearly matching LoReUn ($44.9$) and outperforming GA ($45.3$) and Fisher ($45.3$).
-At the same time, RapidUn achieves the lowest attack success rates among approximate methods---$0.153$ on seen triggers and $0.096$ on OOD triggers---indicating stronger forgetting and better generalization beyond the trigger domain.
-The retrained oracle provides a theoretical lower bound for ASR ($0.0497$) but at over $100\times$ higher computational cost.
-Overall, RapidUn consistently ranks highest on the Forget--Retain trade-off across all metrics, as summarized in Table~\ref{tab:unlearning_main}.
-Figure~\ref{fig:radar_combined}(a) provides a holistic view of these trends, illustrating RapidUn’s clear advantage across all three evaluation metrics.
+\textbf{Main Results on Llama-3-8B.} Table~\ref{tab:unlearning_main} shows that RapidUn achieves the strongest forgetting--retention balance on Dolly-15k: it keeps clean PPL close to LoReUn ($44.6$ vs.\ $44.9$) while reducing seen/OOD ASR to $0.153/0.096$; retraining is stronger but over $100\times$ more expensive.
+Figure~\ref{fig:radar_combined}(a) summarizes this pattern, and Appendix~\ref{app:additional_checks} reports a three-seed study confirming the trend under resampled forget/retain buffers.

-\textbf{Training Dynamics.} Figure~\ref{fig:training_dynamics} compares four unlearning procedures (RapidUn, GA, Fisher, LoReUn) across three evaluation splits.
-RapidUn converges the fastest and reaches the best end state: the lowest perplexity on the clean validation set and the forget set (clean labels)---indicating stronger retention and recovery---while maintaining the highest perplexity on the forget set (poisoned labels), reflecting more effective suppression of poisoned targets.
-LoReUn consistently tracks RapidUn as the second-best performer, GA sits in the middle, and Fisher lags with slower convergence, weaker forgetting (lower poisoned-label PPL), and higher residual PPL on clean/recovery splits.
-Overall, the trajectories show that RapidUn yields the most favorable retention-forgetting trade-off.
+\textbf{Training Dynamics.} Figure~\ref{fig:training_dynamics} compares RapidUn, GA, Fisher, and LoReUn across three evaluation splits.
+RapidUn converges fastest, achieves the lowest PPL on clean and forget-clean splits, and the highest PPL on forget-poison, indicating the strongest overall forgetting--retention trade-off.
+LoReUn is the closest runner-up, GA is intermediate, and Fisher performs worst.

 \textbf{Ablation: influence-guided weighting.} To understand the contribution of influence-guided weighting (Section~\ref{sec:influence}), we compare three variants on Llama-3-8B with Dolly-15k: (i) \textit{Uniform}, which sets $w_f = w_r = 1$ and reduces to a GA-style objective; (ii) \textit{Self-only (FF+RR)}, which uses only within-set influences; and (iii) \textit{RapidUn (full)}, which incorporates all four influence directions (FF/FR/RF/RR) together with our robust influence-to-weight mapping.
-As shown in Table~\ref{tab:influence_ablation}, introducing influence already improves forgetting over the uniform baseline.
+As shown in Table~\ref{tab:influence_ablation}, introducing influence improves forgetting over the uniform baseline.
 The full variant further reduces both seen and OOD ASR while maintaining clean perplexity, confirming that cross-set interactions (FR/RF) provide additional signal beyond self-only influences.
-These results validate the design of our influence-guided weighting scheme.